remix-run/remix/docs/hooks/use-navigate.md

 - **replace**: boolean - replace the current entry in the history stack instead of pushing a new one
 - **relative**: `"route" | "path"` - defines the relative path behavior for the link
   - `"route"` will use the route hierarchy so `".."` will remove all URL segments of the current route pattern while `"path"` will use the URL path so `".."` will remove one URL segment
-- **state**: any - adds persistent client side routing state to the next location
+- **state**: any - adds persistent client side routing state to the remix location
 - **preventScrollReset**: boolean - if you are using [`<ScrollRestoration>`][scroll-restoration], prevent the scroll position from being reset to the top of the window when navigating
 - **unstable_flushSync**: boolean - wraps the initial state update for this navigation in a [`ReactDOM.flushSync`][flush-sync] call instead of the default [`React.startTransition`][start-transition]
 - **unstable_viewTransition**: boolean - enables a [View Transition][view-transitions] for this navigation by wrapping the final state update in `document.startViewTransition()`